 Skip advert

 • Powertrain lacks punch and character, rivals sharper, harder and faster

-While the RS4 might lack the outright grunt of its closest rivals, it’s also (for now) the only model in its class with all-wheel drive.
-Aside from the obvious benefit of improved wet-weather traction, it also means the RS4 is just as quick from a standstill, reaching 62mph in 4.1sec – near-identical figures to both the old Mercedes-AMG C63 S Estate and Alfa Romeo Giulia Quadrifoglio.
+Aside from the obvious benefit of improved wet-weather traction, all-wheel-drive also meant the RS4 was quick from a standstill, reaching 62mph in 4.1sec – near-identical figures to both the old Mercedes-AMG C63 S Estate and Alfa Romeo Giulia Quadrifoglio.
+The obvious traction advantage of Quattro in RS Audis of old was of course extinguished by comparison to the M3 Touring, which remains on sale and was always exclusively all-wheel-drive.

 Advertisement - Article continues below

-The powertrain makes the RS4 feel like an extremely well executed executive car that’s been given some aggressive mapping rather than an inherently performance car package, unsurprising when you remember this engine is found in two Porsche SUVs and a mid-level Panamera.
+There’s an industrial feel to the powertrains of B9 RS4s, like they’re extremely well-executed executive cars that have been given some aggressive mapping rather than an inherently performance car package.
+Unsurprising when you remember this engine’s shared parentage and the role it played in two Porsche SUVs and a mid-level Panamera.

-The transmission makes good use of its torque-converter with flawless mannerisms when just pootling around, yet impressively quick changes when the correct mode is selected.
-Gears change cleanly and smoothly, but select manual mode from the transmission’s Sport setting (the selected gear will turn red on the virtual cockpit) and the RS4’s more assertive side arises with ignition cuts, fuel dumps into the exhaust and short, sharp downshifts.
+The transmission was always well mannered when just pootling around, yet capable of impressively quick changes when the correct mode was selected.
+Gears change cleanly and smoothly, but select manual mode from the transmission’s Sport setting (the selected gear will turn red on the virtual cockpit) and the aggression rises in the RS4, with ignition cuts, fuel dumps into the exhaust and short, sharp downshifts.

-Engine noise in the cabin is underwhelming, but drive with the windows down and the turbochargers make themselves known with plenty of wooshy noises and pops coming from both in front and behind of you.
-At least some induction noise would be greatly appreciated though.
+The engine noise in the cabin was always underwhelming, but drive with the windows down and the turbochargers make themselves known with plenty of wooshy noises and pops coming from both in front and behind you.
+At least some induction noise would’ve been nice, though.

+Skip advert